Humaidu/material/notes-from-day-03.md

 11:10 means 50 mins of labs until lunch, then we'll carry on through the afternoon before git, possibly at eod, more likely tomorrow.
 This might be a bit much to deal with today.
 Try to make it fun this afternoon?

+A lot of the class don't know how to code.
+Need to be more stringent next year.
+Final year students only, must know at least one programming language?